UFAL-DSG/pykaldi/src/onl-rec/README.rst

 Summary
 -------
-The code present ``OnlineLatticeRecogniser``, which wraps online decoder and online preprocessing (MFCC, Delta+Delta-Delta or splicing and feature transformations-> LDA+MLLT respectively MPE).
+The ``OnlineLatticeRecogniser`` wraps online OnlLatticeFasterDecoder and online speech parametrisation and feature transformations.
+Follwoing methods are supported MFCC, Delta+Delta-Delta, LDA+MLLT, BMMI and MPE.

 The ``OnlLatticeFasterDecoder`` just reorganises the functionality of ``LatticeFasterDecoder``, so it match the online interface.